F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - You must use the **dataType** property with a value of **metrics**, if you do not specify metrics, the system defaults to Logs.
  - Some properties are restricted so that you cannot use them with the wrong dataType (for example, you cannot use **logStream** when **dataType: "metrics"**)

+Required Information:
+ - Region: AWS region of the CloudWatch resource.
+ - MetricNamespace: Namespace for the metrics. :guilabel:`Navigate to CloudWatch > Metrics > All metrics > Custom Namespaces`
+ - DataType: Value should be **metrics**
+ - Username: Navigate to :guilabel:`IAM > Users`
+ - Passphrase: Navigate to :guilabel:`IAM > Users`

 Example Declaration:

 .. literalinclude:: ../examples/declarations/aws_cloudwatch_metrics.json